franciscodausmeier/CTF_Write-Ups/OverTheWire/Bandit/Level_0/level-0_bandit_overthewire_eng.md

 <br>

-* where the "**-p**" option, allows for us to specify the port for the login, and the number "**2220**" that indicates the default port (22) in the implementation of the SSH network protocol.
+* where the "**-p**" option, allows us to specify the port for the login, and the number "**2220**" that indicates the default port (22) in the implementation of the SSH network protocol.

 <br>